VORPCORE/vorp_inventory-lua/README.md

 ## Extensive API
-* using a single export on top of your server and client files as a function triggering events `that can also be used/listen` with callbacks using Lua promisses
+* using a single export on top of your server and client files
 * single exports for each API function * NEW

 ## Features
 * Unique weapons equip unequip
+* weapons with serial numbers
+* weapons custom labels serial numbers and descriptions
 * give ammo from your belt
 * drop give pick up functions
 * usable items double click or right click